FormidableLabs/builder/README.md

 ... and (with assuredly a few minor hiccups) that's about it!
 You are Builder-free and back to a normal `npm`-controlled project.

+### Maintenance Status:

+**Stable:** Formidable is not planning to develop any new features for this project.
+We are still responding to bug reports and security concerns.
+We are still welcoming PRs for this project, but PRs that include new features should be small and easy to integrate and should not include breaking changes.

 [babel-plugin-replace-require]: https://github.com/FormidableLabs/babel-plugin-replace-require
 [builder-react-component]: https://github.com/FormidableLabs/builder-react-component
 [webpack-alternate-require-loader]: https://github.com/FormidableLabs/webpack-alternate-require-loader